Let’s talk about that 10 days rule for newborn photography

 This is specifically discussed when referring to POSED newborn photography; the kind that has baby all nice and curled up into adorably intricate poses in props or on beautiful backdrops.
 It’s been widely published that newborns should be photographed at under 14 days/2 weeks, and as strictly as “less than 10 days or it’s not possible”.
 Hold it!
 What!?
 “Or it’s not possible” !?
 Who came up with that bull****!?

 This topic came up when I received a phone call (yet again!) from a woman frantically begging for me to open up a same-day spot for her little one because she was already 13 days old and she didn’t think she wanted those adorable images until now, and it’s almost too late.
 Fair enough, but what got me the most was that OTHER PHOTOGRAPHERS TURNED HER DOWN!
-She was almost in tears when I informed her that unfortunately I was unable to accommodate her request as I was completely booked until 4 days later.
+She was almost in tears when I informed her that unfortunately, I was unable to accommodate her request as I was completely booked until 4 days later.
 So much so, that she barely heard me explaining that there was nothing wrong with waiting until then and I would be happy to fit her in (at day 18).
 It took all the strength I had not to ask her who the hell had refused to photograph her baby.
-I was almost as sad as she was, and a little angry actually.
+I was almost as sad as she was, but more angry than anything.
 Sheesh!

 I’ve since gone through all my website’s wording to make sure that the words typically and/or recommended were prominent when stating the time-frame, and that it was evident that I would NEVER refuse a baby because they were “too old”.
 I absolutely LOVE to photograph newborns, and who cares if I have to put in extra effort to get amazing baby photos for parents!
 It’s my job, and I love it!